dkahdian/wiki-frontend/README.md

 ## Features

-- Article search with typeahead results from your backend (min chars: 0; limit: 10)
+- Article search with typeahead results from the backend (min chars: 1; limit: 10)
 - Interactive graph rendering with Cytoscape.js (canvas-based)
 - Double-headed edges when reciprocal links are detected
 - Click to expand a node (loads its outbound links) or collapse it (hides its children)